Alenygam/Alenygam/README.md

 I'm a 15 year old high school student in Italy.

-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m currently learning Algorithms and Data Structures
-- ⚡ Fun fact: bad at algorithms.
-(Improving every day!)
+- 🇮🇹 Competitive programmer
+- 💻 Linux user and Thinkpad fanatic
-- Open to collaborate on FOSS mobile projects!
+- Open to collaborate on FOSS projects I find interesting!

+## Programming languages

+These are the programming languages I have experience in:

+- JavaScript
+- TypeScript
+- Dart
+- C/C++
+- Python

+## Technologies

+These are the technologies I have some level of experience with:

+- Node.js
+- Express
+- SQL
+- Apollo Server
+- Socket.io

 ## How to reach me